TroelsMortensen/CodeLabs/Tutorials/EfcCrudIntro/007 Update relationships.md

 #### Optimization
 Now, consider the following.
 In both of the above cases, I have loaded the Book, and also _all_ associated Categories.\
 In this case it's not much of a problem, as the number of categories for a book will probably never grow larger than a handful.\
-But for example the number of reviews could be thousands.
+But for example the number of reviews could be thousands.\
 Do I really need to load _all_ reviews, just to remove a single?
 (Well, like PriceOffer, Review cannot exist by itself, so I could just delete the review directly.
-But, just pretend for a moment here that a review could exist without a book)
+But, just pretend for a moment here that a review could exist without a book.
+I could set the FK to null, though.
+But for the sake of this example..)

 The solution?
 The Include method can consider some filtering, so only _some_ associated entities are loaded.